-Currently, the GLBA requires institutions send initial and annual notices regarding their privacy practices.
-The notices relay how financial institutions share consumer non-public personal information.
-Consumers must be notified if institutions are going to share this information to third-parties, so that consumers can deny this information exchange.
+Currently, the GLBA requires institutions to send initial and annual notices regarding their privacy practices.
+The notices relay how financial institutions share consumers’ non-public personal information.
+Consumers must be notified if institutions are going to share this information with third parties so that consumers can deny this information exchange.

 The proposed rule will mandate that credit and collection institutions continually post the annual privacy notice on a separate page on their website, that does not require a login to access the policy.
 If the institution qualifies for this type of notice, they are required to mention the privacy webpage in mail correspondence.